KDE/simon/julius/adintool/00readme.txt

        adintool analyzes speech input, finds speech segments skipping silence, and records the detected segments in various ways.
-It performs speech detection based on zerocross number and power (level), and records the detected parts to files or other output devices sucessively.
+It performs speech detection based on zerocross number and power (level), and records the detected parts to files or other output devices successively.

        adintool is a upper version of adinrec with various functions.